bmael/Webappli/README.md

 * Create a method for upload the open data into our database. (bmael)
 * Upgrade loading of PMV in our database.
 New package in utilities to do this. (bmael)
 * Example of a servlet with code injection : display all the PMV into our database using the PMVController. (bmael)
+* Execute the importation of PMV into our database at a given date. (bmael)